 We currently derive a significant portion of our revenues from our subscription-based digital marketing intelligence products.
-Subscription-based products accounted for 83%, during full-year 2008 and 86% during the six months ending June 30, 2009.
+Subscription-based products accounted for 83% during full-year 2008 and 86% of our net revenues during the nine months ending September 30, 2009.
 Uncertain economic conditions or other factors, such as the failure or consolidation of large financial institutions, may cause certain customers to terminate or reduce their subscriptions.
 If our customers terminate their subscriptions for our products, do not renew their subscriptions, delay renewals of their subscriptions or renew on terms less favorable to us, our revenues could decline and our business could suffer.